Myth: The system is fine: people just have to change their behaviour

 (In fact, the real situation is even worse than the report lets on, with dozens of bus services not even meeting the 9pm ‘minimum’ standard finish time.)

-The government’s own ‘TravelSmart’ behaviour change programme, run until 2010, provided further evidence of the system’s inadequacy.
+The government’s own ‘TravelSmart’ behaviour change programme in the 2000s provided further evidence of the system’s inadequacy.
 In one exercise in 2005, university students were asked about their use of ‘green’ travel modes (public transport, cycling, walking and carpools) and also about how much they had expected to use ‘green’ travel when they began their course.
 In all cases, students’ actual use of green travel was less than they originally expected.

 expected to use